mtcq/channel_discrimination/README.md

 Function that implements the trace-and-replace map on matrices.

-The MATLAB code of this repository is:
+The MATHEMATICA code of this repository is:

 - [LoadVariables.nb](https://github.com/mtcq/channel_discrimination/blob/main/ChannelDiscrimination/LoadVariables.nb):
 Notebook used to load important variables.